 Anticipated Tax Benefits - Stephen Trenholm, Gallagher, Flynn & Co.

 Incorporating Opportunity Funds into Projects - Craig Miskovich, Downs Rachlin Martin

 The Tax Cuts and Jobs Act of 2017 included the creation of a new tax-incentive aimed at increasing private investment in low income census tracts (the same census tracts as defined by the New Market Tax Credit program).
-The law requires the Governor of Vermont to submit a recommendation to the Secretary of the Treasury naming up to 25 census tracts as “Opportunity Zones.”
 Investors in these zones will receive preferential tax treatment when they invest in a newly created “Opportunity Fund.”
-The Governor has until March 21, 2018, to make recommendations to the Secretary of Treasury, with the ability to seek a 30 day extension to April 21, 2018.
-The Agency is seeking input on which census tracts should be designated Opportunity Zones.
+The following tracts were formally designated by the U.S. Treasury Department in April. (click here to view map):

 Barre City (southwest of Main Street) – census tract 50023955200

 Bennington (downtown and north) – census tracts 50003971200 and 50003970900

 Brattleboro (downtown) – census tracts 50025968500

 Burlington (waterfront, Pine Street Corridor, downtown) – census tracts 50007001000 and 50007000500

 Lyndon (downtown Lyndonville and West of Broad and Main Street) – census tract 50005957200